dustinlyons/nixos-config/README.md

 While developing, I've done my best to keep it simple - for both future me and readers like you.
 You'll see that in how I've organized code, as I keep filename conventions the same across modules.
 To get you started, I've included step-by-step instructions on bootstrapping a new machine below.

 Feel free to open a Github Issue if you run into any problems or have questions.
 Enjoy Nix!

+> Psst!
+Want me to help deploy Nix in your company?
+Or streamline your team's development environment? <a href="https://github.com/dustinlyons">Hire me</a>.

 # Features
 * Multiple Nix and NixOS configurations, including desktop, laptop, server